Home Pregnancy Tests

 - Some home pregnancy tests are easier to use and read than others.
 Be sure to follow the instructions exactly for accurate results.

 - Many women are able to tell if they are pregnant simply by knowing their body has changed.
 A missed menstrual period, breast tenderness, morning nausea, and fatigue may be early signs of pregnancy.
-However, a home pregnancy test can confirm pregnancy when a menstrual period is late.
+But a home pregnancy test can confirm pregnancy when a menstrual period is late.

 - If you are thinking of becoming pregnant, think about making changes in your nutrition (such as avoiding alcohol and taking a vitamin containing folic acid) to lower the chance of birth defects.
 Good nutrition before and during your pregnancy helps your health and the health of your baby.